HiveTalk/scheduler-repeater/honey_30312/README.md

 - relays tag

 to the relays listed in the `RELAY_URLS` environment variable, using the private key listed in the `NOSTR_PVT_KEY` environment variable.

-If there is a DISCORD_URL environment variable, the script will also send a message to this discord webhook in the same way as the discord/nostr_listener.go code does, but include a delay if there are too many messages to send to webhook in order to prevent throttling by discord.